Stern School, New York University

 Associate Editor, Journal of Financial Econometrics

-Fellow, Columbia Program on Law and Capital Markets
+Fellow of the Columbia Program on Law and Capital Markets

 Fellow of the Financial Econometric Society